dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 The argument `annotations_dir` and `images_dir` are the directory to the images and annotations respectively.
-Since we had both the images and annotations in the same directory, they are the same as specified in the code.
+Since both the images and annotations are located in the same directory, they are the same as such in the code.

 Next, we will randomly pick and divide the images and bounding boxes into two groups of data namely `train_records` and `valid_records`.
 By default, the split will be `80:20` to `train:valid` proportion.